 Your body needs a long, restful shut-eye in order to heal itself.
 Give yourself 7-8 hours every day and the likelihood that you’ll develop adrenal fatigue is low to zero.

 Unfortunately, we’re exposed to so many of them.
 There’s toxin in our food, pollutants in the air, chlorine in water, pesticides in fruits and vegetables and so on.
 Consumption of these can lead to toxic overload and a lot of these chemicals straightforwardly interrupt your adrenal function.

 Whatever chronic disease you suffer from, they ask more of what your adrenal glands can handle.
 Chronic conditions include asthma, arthritis, and diabetes.
 Other diseases such as Lyme disease and fibromyalgia could also cause your adrenal glands to deteriorate.

 Incidents of severe trauma can cause adrenal fatigue.
 Studies also show that circumstances that bring trauma have an impact on one’s hormonal balance and adrenal functions even several years after said trauma.

 Moreover, chronic stress can also cause adrenal fatigue.
-The sudden surging and dropping of stress hormones have several negative effects on the thyroid, such as that is slows the production of thyroid and leads to hypothyroid symptoms.
+The sudden surging and dropping of stress hormones have several negative effects on the thyroid, such as that it slows the production of thyroid and leads to hypothyroidism symptoms.
 It even augments thyroid hormone resistance.